leonsomov/Bullfrog_Drums/README.md

 This version is still in the making, so minor bugs may happen.

+### Idea For Next Update

+- When you like the groove, hover the right speaker: it should blend to a darker state.
+- Click the right speaker to save/export the full 4-bar loop as a stereo WAV file.
+- Goal: quick capture of random ideas.

 ## Run locally

 Use a local static server (required for sample loading via `fetch`):